Marine shot, killed, in DC barracks in apparent accident

-WASHINGTON (AP) — A U.S. Marine has been shot and killed inside of the Marine Barracks in Washington.
+WASHINGTON (AP) — A U.S. Marine has been shot and killed at the Marine Barracks in Washington, D.C.

-News outlets, citing police, say the Marine was shot early Tuesday in an apparent accident.
+Police say the Marine was shot early Tuesday in an apparent accident.
 Marine Corps spokesman Chief Gunnery Sgt.
 John Jackson said the man did not shoot himself.

-Authorities did not immediately release the Marine's name.
+Authorities haven't released the Marine's name.
 But a Minnesota woman, Markelle Kuznia of Karlstad, told The Associated Press he was her 20-year-old son, Riley Kuznia.
-She said the military has not provided details of his death.
+She says the military has not provided details of his death.

-The mother said her son joined the Marines because "he felt it was his duty, and he said I need to give them some time of my life."
+Kuznia says her son joined the Marines because "he felt it was his duty."

 Advertisement